 Have equity in your home?
 Want a lower payment?
 An appraisal from Binder and Associates (360) 573-8114 can help you get rid of your PMI.

-Since the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and oftentimes isn't even tax deductible, PMI can be costly to a borrower.
-Different from a piggyback loan where the lender consumes all the damages, PMI is advantageous for the lender because they collect the money, and they receive payment if the borrower doesn't pay.
+Since the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and frequently isn't even tax deductible, PMI can be expensive to a borrower.
+Contradictory to a piggyback loan where the lender absorbs all the deficits, PMI is money-making for the lender because they collect the money, and they get the money if the borrower defaults.